Why Prepare?

 Whether the image emblazoned on your mind is of Kanye West justifiably saying, “George Bush doesn’t care about Black people,” on live TV after Hurricane Katrina or 45 blithely throwing paper towels to a crowd after Hurricane Maria killed thousands in Puerto Rico, we are all familiar with the US government’s poor responses to disasters.

-The Federal Emergency Management Agency (FEMA) is responsible for dealing with natural disasters, and they always struggle to meet the mark when major disasters occur.
+The Federal Emergency Management Agency (FEMA) is responsible for dealing with natural disasters.
+They do their best, but as the number of disasters grow, they are stretched more and more thin.
 Whether they’re facing staffing shortages or funding problems, FEMA is fighting an uphill battle against a series of disasters that won’t let up anytime soon.
 If you’re relying fully on the government to save you after a disaster, I hope your needs aren’t urgent when the time comes.

 If you’re particularly astute, you’ll have already noticed that every item on this list has been related to climate change.
 It’s just an unavoidable fact of our modern world: climate change does what it says on the tin.
 Things are changing.
 Predictability is out.
 Constant anxiety is in.